joseph-brainstorm/joseph-brainstorm.github.io/_pages/about.md

 My research develops optimization-based methods for certifying the existence and uniqueness of Nash equilibria, as well as the convergence rates of gradient-based algorithms in these settings.
 I further develop SDP-based frameworks for identifying and steering learning behavior in multi-agent systems, even when data are scarce or expensive to acquire.
 More recently, I have been working on exploiting an analogous structure in quantum ML, in particular on the development of provable approximation schemes for training PQCs.

+<h2>Teaching Overview</h2>

+I am actively involved in graduate-level teaching in optimization, games, and learning.
+In Spring 2025, I was a co-facilitator for <i>Optimization for Data Science</i> (with <a href='https://sites.google.com/site/antoniosvarvitsiotis/'>Antonios Varvitsiotis</a>).
+In Fall 2025, I served as a teaching fellow for <i>Special Topics in Games, Learning, and Optimization</i> (with <a href='https://anasbarakat.github.io/'>Anas Barakat</a> and <a href='https://jlazarsfeld.github.io/'>John Lazarsfeld</a>), for which we developed <a href='https://learning-in-games.github.io/'>a complete course website</a>.
+My teaching emphasizes mathematical rigor, conceptual clarity, and the unifying role of optimization in learning and strategic interaction.